Impact of the COVID-19 pandemic on cinema: Theatrical releases

-Other major films have postponed releases in certain countries.
+Other major films also postponed releases in certain countries.
 The Pixar film Onward, released on the opening March weekend, was not opened in the areas most affected by the coronavirus outbreak; while cinemas were closed in China, it also chose not to open in South Korea, Italy or Japan.
-Other March 2020 releases A Quiet Place Part II and Mulan postponed their releases in affected areas, too.
+Other March 2020 releases A Quiet Place Part II and Mulan were also postponed in affected areas.
 This prompted worry that, should March film openings underperform, blockbusters set for release in May (specifically Disney/Marvel's Black Widow and Universal's F9) would move their dates later in the calendar.
 However, A Quiet Place Part II had its world premiere on New York City on March 8 scheduled as planned.
-Mulan not opening in China, where it aimed to make most of its money, was particularly concerning, especially with the possibility that pirate copies will appear and prevent Chinese moviegoers from going to see it in cinemas when it is released.
+Mulan not opening in China, where it aimed to make most of its money, was particularly concerning, especially with the possibility that pirate copies would appear and divert Chinese moviegoers from going to see it in cinemas when it was released.
 Comparatively, A Quiet Place Part II had not anticipated a large Chinese draw, as the box office for the first film in the country was only 10% of its total.